 This ensures that even if someone were to gain physical access to the servers, your information would remain unreadable and secure.
 Always confirm that your provider offers end-to-end encryption for your most sensitive documents.

-Limit Who Can Access Sensitive Files
+Limit Access to Sensitive Files

 Not everyone on your team needs access to every single file.
 Adopting a “principle of least privilege” is a smart and simple way to minimize risk.
 This just means you should only grant people access to the specific documents and folders they need to do their jobs.